Holiday Home Ownership Guide Cyprus

 Features that hold their value

-Trends move quickly, but some features remain commercially durable.
 Natural light, outdoor space, energy efficiency, parking, quality kitchens and bathrooms, storage, privacy and a strong sense of arrival continue to influence both rental appeal and resale value.
+The premium segment in Larnaca confirms this: 823 transactions in H1 2025, with 23% in the mid-to-high category, and prices in this segment growing 10.2% between Q1 2024 and Q1 2025.

-In premium holiday-led developments, shared amenities can also strengthen demand when they are done properly.
-Pools, wellness areas, landscaped communal spaces and professional upkeep support the overall positioning of the property.
-The trade-off is that these benefits only work when the development is well managed.
-Buyers should think beyond the launch phase and consider how the property will present itself five or ten years later.
+In premium holiday-led developments, shared amenities can strengthen demand when properly executed and maintained.
+But these benefits only work when the development is well managed.
+Buyers should consider how the property will present itself five or ten years later.

 How to judge long-term value